 - Shortness of breath with activity

-The symptoms and signs of left atrial myxomas often mimic mitral stenosis.
-Right atrial myxomas rarely produce symptoms until they have grown to be at least 5 inches wide.
+The symptoms and signs of left atrial myxomas often mimic mitral stenosis (narrowing of the valve between the left atrium and the left ventricle).
+Right atrial myxomas rarely produce symptoms until they have grown to be quite large (5 inches wide, or 13 cm).

 Other symptoms may include: